 Did you know?
 It’s not just about the sun shining in the azure sky…

 There are also lots of stars – the ones the Michelin guide awards every year to the best of French gastronomy.
-The last edition awarded stars to forty-two restaurants on the Côte d’Azur.
+The last edition awarded stars to thirty-two restaurants on the Côte d’Azur.
 Among them, some blue chips… Le Figuier Saint-Esprit, in Antibes, dear to Christian Morisset, as famous for his flamboyant moustache as for his culinary talent.

 TALENT AND CREATIVITY: GASTRONOMY TAKES PRIDE OF PLACE ON THE CÔTE D’AZUR!

 Restaurant Alain Llorca takes its name from its owner who started a new life on the slopes of Saint-Paul de Vence.
 The Bastide Saint-Antoine, stronghold of Jacques Chibois who has made its beautiful Grasse restaurant the taste-filled sanctuary of Provencal cuisine.
 And then, of course, the famous Louis XV, the three-star restaurant at the Hôtel de Paris in Monaco.
 Which is where in 1990 the Alain Ducasse story really began!